kudashevs/vite-plugin-strip-code/README.md

 ```

 The plugin strips blocks of code marked with two paired tags (a block).
 A block is represented by a string or an object
-with a name, prefix and suffix.
+with the properties described in "[Options](#options)" above.
 Let's identify two different blocks and describe them in the configuration:
 ```javascript
 // vite.config.js
 import {defineConfig} from 'vite';